gioapru/gioapru.github.io/_publications/www24.md

 title: "“Are Adversarial Phishing Webpages a Threat in Reality?”
 Understanding the Users’ Perception of Adversarial Webpages"
 collection: publications
 permalink: /publications/www24
-excerpt: "Despite the similar title, this work is orthogonal to [eCrime23]."
+excerpt: "This work is orthogonal to [eCrime23]: adversarial webpages should be compared to non-adversarial ones!"
 date: 2024-01-27
 code: '[WWW24]'
 venue: 'The Web Conference'